 If you exit on a trailing stop you’re forced to exit during a retracement – you’ll get slippage and at the end of the day you’ll make almost no more than if you’d exited on the “Pro Signal” or the “Magic 4 Points” profit target.

-- Don’t forget the “Gut” exit – if it doesn’t feel right, get out and watch.
+- 4 point stop loss.
+This gives the trade “room to move” and a risk-to-reward ratio of 1-to-1.
+And don’t forget the “Gut” exit – if it doesn’t feel right, get out and watch.

 Good luck with your Emini trading and remember “the trend is your friend” – get the trend direction right and your profit target will get hit, eventually.

 Reader comments on ‘Exiting Trades’

 “Best video ever.
 Great Job.”
 James N.